andrewblackmon/culture/how-we-work-together.md

 We never put each other down, or complain without providing an alternative solution.
 Complaining just to complain is unhelpful, unproductive, and solves nothing.

-Responsibility and accountability
+**Responsibility and accountability**

+Our team members take pride in the ownership of their work, and view it as something that is a privilege and responsibility for them to add their own unique contribution towards helping the company work towards it's higher purpose.

 Our duty extends beyond our own roles to how our actions can benefit the company as a whole.
-If others are not upholding their roles, we need to respectfully encourage them to continue to work for the collective benefit.
+If others are not upholding their roles, we need to respectfully encourage them to continue to work for the collective benefit of the team.